 Read a lot, all kinds of genres.
 I get so much inspiration everytime I read something from a talented writer.

-What do you do to help yourself get writing?
+What do you do to help yourself get focused on writing?

 I find a space with no interruptions so I can go full into the story.
 And, since, I have kids, this usually means they’re not at home or fast asleep.
 I’ve gotten a lot of my best ideas at 4 am when I happen to wake up.
 I don’t recommend that though, sleep is kinda necessary.
 I also make a soundtrack for my book that follows the book – it really helps me get into the part of the book I’m working on.